LtubSalad/voogasalad-ltub/DESIGN.md

 The idea of this is that this makes it easy for the video game designer to define more complex functionalities using basic features, and requiring less hard code. (i.e. instead of having the Tower implement a preset, tower-specific Attacker attribute, we can ask the Tower to check for monsters in range with a RangeChecker, then fire a bullet with SpriteSpawner if it finds something and it's been more than 3 seconds since the last shot.)

 ### Passing Data
+The classes that Sprites use to define various features of their functionality- which were initially described as "Attributes", and are now refered to as "Components", are no longer converted to "Data" classes before being saved to XML files.
+Instead, since we find that Components were already suitable for conversion through XStream, we decided to simply instantiate actual components from the developer side and then convert their XStream-equivalent files for use by the game engine.

 The data passed to the game engine will consist of an DeveloperData class that tracks LevelData, SpriteMakerModels, and GeneralGameData.